Historical Price-Lists for Gibson Electric Guitars

 • Les Paul Custom (3 pickups) – 375 (47.50/zipper case cover, 21.50)

-• Les Paul Model/Les Paul Standard (there were goldtops and sunbursts made this year) – 247.50 (42/zipper case cover, 21.50)
+• Les Paul/Les Paul Standard (they made gold tops and sunbursts this year) – 247.50 (42/zipper case cover, 21.50)

 • Flying V – 247.50 (75)

-• Les Paul Special (2 P-90s, wraparound bridge/tailpiece, rubber switch washer this year only, translucent “limed” yellow finish becomes optional) – 179.50 (13.50/42)
+• Les Paul Special (2 P-90s, wraparound bridge/tailpiece, rubber switch washer this year only, “limed” yellow finish becomes optional) – 179.50 (13.50/42)

-• Les Paul TV (1 P-90, wraparound bridge/tailpiece, translucent “limed” yellow finish) – 132.50 (13.50/42)
+• Les Paul TV (1 P-90, wraparound bridge/tailpiece, “limed” yellow finish) – 132.50 (13.50/42)

 • Les Paul Junior (1 P-90, wraparound bridge/tailpiece) – 120 (13.50)